t-r-o/terminal-chess-tv/README.md

 ![A gif of the game](./demo.gif)

-Continuously shows ongoing games from [Lichess](https://lichess.org) in your terminal.
+Continuously shows ongoing high-rated blitz games from [Lichess](https://lichess.org) in your terminal.

 An excuse for playing around with [ink](https://github.com/vadimdemedes/ink) and [React](https://reactjs.org).